xsampedro/quantum3_docs/output/quantum3/manual/game-session/reconnecting.md

 ```

-Independently of having joined as a new Photon room actor or having rejoined, reconnecting clients are identified by their `ClientId` and will be assigned to the same player index they previously had if the slot was not filled by another players in the meantime.
+Independently of having joined as a new Photon room actor or having rejoined, reconnecting clients are identified by their `ClientId` and will be assigned to the same player index they previously had if the slot was not filled by another player in the meantime.
 In short: player must use the **same `ClientId`** when reconnecting.

 Quantum will not let a client start the session while another `active` player with the same `ClientId` is inside the room and waits for the disconnect timeout (10 seconds):